 You can also search for complaints against insurers through the National Association of Insurance Commissioners’ website.

 5. Not making side-by-side comparisons

-Once you narrow your choices down to a few policies, compare them closely to be sure the one you choose has all of the types of coverage you need.
+Once you narrow choices to a few policies, compare them closely to be sure the one you choose has the right coverage.

 6. Buying more coverage than you need